go-aah/docs/deployment.md

   * [Checklist](#checklist)
   * [How to: Docker](#how-to-docker)
-  * Many more to come...
+  * Many more deployment options to come...

 ### Checklist